Remi123/Remi123.github.io/_posts/2020-3-8-TMP-Revisited.md

 	static_assert( std::is_same_v<int_c<12>, result_type>,"");
 ```

 This is really the closest I can get to the range library.
-I took some liberties with the range_v3 library since there is certainly a better way to double each values in a vector and do the summation.
+I took some liberties since there is certainly a better way to double each values in a vector and do the summation.

 I mostly wanted to show that each meta-expression inside `eval_pipe_` is considered something akin to an `actions` in range_v3.
 Any `views` ( the other "concept" in range_v3 ) requiere iteration to make it work : `for(auto anything : vi | fct_views)`.